 Look at that there, the Greek word for “time” is our chronological time.
 So “Times (Kairos – eternal times) of Refreshing” come to us to live out our natural, chronological, times to work with Jesus in restoring all things.

 Now, depending on your end-time theology will determine how much we get done UNTIL.
-I am a partial-preterist, so I believe that most of the book of Revelations has already been fulfilled.
+I believe that most of the book of Revelations has already been fulfilled.
 This verse in Revelation 21:5 is one I love especially:

 “And he who was seated on the throne said, “Behold, I am making all things new””

 This is, in my opinion, connected to the “restoring all things” in Acts 3:21.
-Jesus is bringing His rule to bear on the nations of the earth, and all of creation.
+Jesus is bringing His rule to bear on the nations of the earth, NOW, and all of creation.
+He was “Born King” (Matthew 2:2).
 We are working with Him to bring the realities of His current position in creation and have it affect earth.
 He sits on a Throne and declares “I’m re-NEW-ing”.

 Revival, I believe, is about refreshing the life in us.
 Just imagine that you’ve helped someone who was choking.
 The blockage is cleared, airflow is restored, but we don’t just sit around and celebrate being “revived”.
 No, that part should be short-lived, the person you’ve helped has a life to live, family, friends, work, hobbies, dreams etc. Helping them made it possible for them to get on living their lives, and hopefully live it better.
 Equally, Revival gives us back the lives we are meant to be living.
 It raises us on a higher level, closer to the book of Acts experience, and I believe these other words are part of the WHY of being Revived.
 Revival gives us the grace to tackle them: